How Often Can You Harvest Timber?

 Unlike in thinning and other partial harvests, there is never a final harvest with a selection cut regime.
 Instead, the stand retains a diverse mix of age groups, the growth of which is optimized during harvest so a certain percentage of the stand is removed at regular intervals.
 For example, it is possible with a selection cut to harvest trees every 10 years despite only harvesting trees that are 100 years old.
 It only requires cutting just the 10% oldest trees.

 Unfortunately, one downside of selection cut harvesting is that repeated and frequent entries into the stand risks excessive damage to residual stems, branches, and roots, lowering the value of the forest overall.
 When selection harvesting is done, it is important to use lower-impact machinery with skillful operators.
+Additionally, careful planning of skid trails and landing locations can minimize soil compaction and residual tree damage during repeated harvest entries.

 Area and Volume Control for Consistent Harvests